pulp-platform/croc/README.md

 ```

 If you use the VNC option, open a browser and type `localhost` in the address bar.
-This should connect you to the VNC server (test by right-clicking somewhere).
+This should connect you to the VNC server, the password is `abc123`, then test by right-clicking somewhere, starting the terminal and typing `ls`.
+You should see the files in this repository again.

-Now you should be in a Ubuntu environment with all tools pre-installed for you.
+Now you should be in an Ubuntu environment with all tools pre-installed for you.
 If something does not work, refer to the upstream [IIC-OSIC-Tools](https://github.com/iic-jku/IIC-OSIC-TOOLS/tree/main)

 #### Native install (hard)